Ace95/transferlearning_AIDay/README.md

 For the practical exemple I re-trained a MobileNet NN and converted it into a kmodel for the Sipeed MaixPy AI Board.
 You can buy the board for about 20€, but I'm open to implement new examples on different devices (I'm also working on the Nvidia JatsonNano and the Raspeberry Pi)

 # Environment requirements
 - Linux system for the conversion from keras model to kmodel supported by the MaixPy.
-I Recommend Ubutu 16+(you can also run it on a virtual machine)
+I Recommend Ubuntu 16+(you can also run it on a virtual machine)
 - Python 3.5+
 - Latest TensorFlow and Keras for Python releases

-# Why do you should use transfer learning?
+# Why should you use transfer learning?
 - Difficulties in the creation of the datasets
 - Lack of computational power
 - Faster training
 - Possibility to obtain better results

 # Example 1: Sipeed MaixPy Bit AI board
-For the first example we are going to re-train a MobileNet in order to obtain a real pokedex that can recognize Pikachu and Charizard insted of real animals.
-I decided to use this type of CNN because it's the most suitable for mabile and IoT applications.
+For the first example, we are going to re-train a MobileNet in order to obtain a real-life pokedex that can recognize Pikachu and Charizard insted of actual animals.
+I decided to use this type of CNN because it's the most suitable for mobile and IoT applications.
 More informations about MobileNets can be found in the paper folder, while the NNs available through Keras can be found <a href="https://keras.io/applications/#mobilenet"> here </a>.
 <ul>
   <li><b> Test the mobilenet </b></li>